hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 date: "May 12, 2017"
 ---

+[GEO]: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51443 "Gene Expression Omnibus"
+[SRA]: https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP031507 "Sequence Read Archive"

 Approximate time: 60 minutes

 ## Learning Objectives

-* Have a general idea of the experiment and its objectives
+* Explain the experiment and its objectives
-* Understand how and why we choose this dataset
-* Getting setup in R (project setup, loading data, loading libraries)
+* Describe how to set up an RNA-seq project in R
-* Gain a general understanding of the differential gene expression analysis workflow and why the negative binomial distribution is used to model RNA-seq count data
+* Describe the RNA-seq and the differential gene expression analysis workflow
+* Explain why negative binomial distribution is used to model RNA-seq count data

 # Differential gene expression (DGE) analysis overview

 The goal of RNA-seq is often to perform differential expression testing to determine which genes are expressed at different levels between conditions.
 These genes can offer biological insight into the processes affected by the condition(s) of interest.

-To determine the expression levels of genes, an RNA-seq workflow is followed with the steps detailed in the image below.
-All steps are performed on the command line (Linux/Unix) through the generation of the read counts per gene.
+To determine the expression levels of genes, our RNA-seq workflow followed the steps detailed in the image below.
+All steps were performed on the command line (Linux/Unix) through the generation of the read counts per gene.
 The differential expression analysis and any downstream functional analysis are generally performed in R using R packages specifically designed for the complex statistical analyses required to determine whether genes are differentially expressed.

 <img src="../img/rnaseq_full_workflow.png" width="400">

-An in-depth explanation of these steps is outside the scope of today's class, but a couple of points:

-- Even though this flow diagram only shows 1 tool per step after the sequencing step, there are several tools available.
-- This is the more standard workflow with an alignment + a counting step, but more recently people are moving to an alignment-free counting workflow using tools like [Salmon](https://combine-lab.github.io/salmon/) and [Kallisto](https://pachterlab.github.io/kallisto/about.html).
-These newer tools will generate an abundance estimate for the genes, instead of "raw" counts, but the downstream steps for statistical analysis are similar.

 In the next few lessons, we will walk you through an **end-to-end gene-level RNA-seq differential expression workflow** using various R packages.
-We will start with the count matrix, perform exploratory data analysis for quality assessment and to explore the relationship between samples, perform differential expression analysis, and visually explore the results.
+We will start with the count matrix, perform exploratory data analysis for quality assessment and to explore the relationship between samples, perform differential expression analysis, and visually explore the results prior to performing downstream functional analysis.

-## Understanding the dataset
+## Review of the dataset

-To better interpret the results of our differential expression analysis, it is helpful to know about the dataset.
-We will be using a real RNA-seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
+We will be using the full count matrix from the RNA-Seq dataset we started with in our workflow from the previous session.
+It is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
+Although we have gone through this before, we have a brief summary to remind you of the biological relevance and experimental design.

-We are only using the [RNA-seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) dataset which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
-The RNA-seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
+The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.

 Using these data, we will evaluate transcriptional patterns associated with perturbation of MOV10 expression.
 Please note that the irrelevant siRNA will be treated as our control condition.